-In anticipation of nationwide legalization on October 17, 2018, New Brunswick lawmakers implemented their own set of provincial laws aimed at protecting public health and safety through effective education, advocacy and responsibility campaigns.
+Following nationwide legalization on October 17, 2018, New Brunswick lawmakers implemented their own set of provincial laws aimed at protecting public health and safety.
+All cannabis in the providence is sold through Cannabis NB, and is overseen by NB Liquor.

 The legal age limit for buying, possessing, consuming and cultivating cannabis in New Brunswick has been set at 19 years of age.
 It is strictly illegal for anyone under the age of 19 to engage in any activity involving recreational cannabis.